null-machine/limbus-company-roll-analyzer/index.md

 # Yet Another Limbus Company Tier List

-Written and maintained by a stats-obsessed psychopath, LOWERCASE#0357.
+Written and maintained by a stats-obsessed psychopath, LOWERCASE (null_machine).

-Critically reviewed by Nex#7448 and Kervina.
+Critically reviewed by Nex (nex7448) and Kervina.

 [The analysis tool this tier list is based on can be found here.](https://github.com/null-machine/limbus-company-clash-tool)